 Approx. conversion based on xe.com current exchange rate.
 All payments taken in GBP

 |This item comes framed (simple black ash)

 |Free UK Delivery on this item.
 For overseas delivery prices contact the gallery for a quote.

-The colours Mandela uses here show how he is able to look at the brutally confining stretches of barbed wire in a positive light as he reflects on what the experience meant to him.
+The colours Mandela used in this work show how he was able to look at the brutally confining stretches of barbed wire in a positive light as he reflected on what the experience of Robben Island meant to him.